tentone/nunuStudio/README.md

 - Microft Kinect and Leap Motion support
 	- Kinect only supported in windows projects

+### Todo
+ - Proper packaging
+ - Documentation
+ - Blockly block script

+### ChangeLog
+- V0.8.9.15 Alpha
+	- Added font preview in asset explorer
+	- Fixed material preview projection
+	- Projects can be loaded when dragged anywhere
+	- Videos and images can now be exported to files
+		- Left click on texture inside the asset explorer and select Export Image/Video

 ### Runtime
 - To embed applications made inside nunuStudio in web pages the following code can be used

 ```
  var app = new NunuApp();